Working with Social Workers

 - In 2018 I visited my doctor as I thought I was going mad and was prescribed antidepressants having told him I was having relationship issues.
 After attempting counselling and wondering why things weren’t changing, I was given Alison’s details and she confirmed I was a victim of Coercive Control.
 With her support and advice, she guided me through the Court process to safeguard my children and to take back control of my life.
 I feel it is so very important for professionals to understand how coercive control affects the victims.
 I personally know someone with a small baby who has been suicidal due to manipulation and gaslighting from her ex and I have been able to advise her and enlisted Alison to support her, she now has her eyes wide open and won’t let him control her thoughts and emotions anymore and her baby daughter is now able to bond with her mum again.
 Kirsty, Herefordshire

 - As a 45 -year-old father of 3 boys and having called the Police 4 times in the past 7 years I had given up trying to prove my wife was alienating the children and causing the arguments.
-Thanks to your advice and support, my Social Worker now realises that I am the victim and not the perpetrator and my wife has been issued with a non-molestation order.
+Thanks to Alison’s advice and support, my Social Worker now realises that I am the victim and not the perpetrator and my wife has been issued with a non-molestation order.
 Nobody can imagine what it’s like to be accused of putting your children at risk when you are trying to protect them.
 Alison has this great tool she uses and it’s as if she knew my wife already but had never met her.
 We never actually met as I live in Middlesbrough but we did most of our sessions through skype and I kept telling her my children are being harmed by their mum.
 I was shocked that she instantly knew what I was talking about and she even told me some of the things my children would be doing which reassured me I was not losing my mind.
 I think that although some Police Officers have training in Coercive Control, it’s only the tip of the iceberg.
 The support I have been given is exceptional and if Social Workers understood this type of abuse children would be much safer.
 Doug, Middlesborough